Exploring terahertz-scale exchange resonances in synthetic ferrimagnets with ultrashort optically induced spin currents: Sample structure and characterization

 Firstly, we investigate the demagnetization trace and derive the optically induced spin current profile to understand the excitation mechanism.
 The resulting trace is shown in Fig~\ref{fig:sample}~\textbf{d}, revealing rapid demagnetization within the first 300~fs and a slower remagnetization over several ps.
 We assume that the spin current originating from this process follows the spin-pumping model, also referred to as ``$\mathrm{d}M/\mathrm{d}t$'' model~\cite{Choi:2014, Choi:2015, Lichtenberg:2022, Beens:2022}, where the demagnetization is explained by excitation of magnons that transfer their angular momentum to mobile conduction electrons.
 The shape of such a spin current pulse is thus derived from the time derivative of the demagnetization curve (Fig.~\ref{fig:sample}~\textbf{a}) and shown in Fig.~\ref{fig:sample}~\textbf{e}.
 De- and remagnetization give rise to a positive and negative peak in spin current respectively, resulting in a bipolar pulse on the ps timescale.
 It is thus suited to excite THz-scale dynamics.
 To characterize the static magnetic properties of the Co/Gd absorption stack, MOKE hysteresis loops in longitudinal geometry are recorded for different Gd thicknesses.
 Measurements are shown in Fig.~\ref{fig:sample}~\textbf{f}.
 We find that the easy axis of the absorption stack lies in-plane (IP), with a magnetic compensation point ($M_\mathrm{comp}$) at around 1.9~nm Gd.
 At this thickness, the magnetic moments of the antiferromagnetically coupled Co and Gd layers exactly cancel each other out.
-The switch in sign of the measured Kerr ellipticity $\varepsilon_\mathrm{max}$ is accompanied by a maximum in coercive field, as shown in Fig.~\ref{fig:sample}~\textbf{g}.
+The switch in sign of the measured Kerr ellipticity $\varepsilon_\mathrm{max}$ is accompanied by a maximum in coercive field, as shown in Fig.~\ref{fig:sample}~\textbf{g}, where $M_\mathrm{comp}$ is indicated by a vertical line.
+The angular momentum compensation point $L_\mathrm{comp}$ is expected to lie at slightly lower Gd thicknesses, as $g_\mathrm{Co}>g_\mathrm{Gd}$ (see Appendix).
+Due to the fact that the exact magnetization profile in the stack is not known, it is not possible to precisely determine $L_\mathrm{comp}$.
 We note that, even though the samples are deposited as multilayers, significant intermixing between Co and Gd is expected at the interface when sputter depositing at room temperature~\cite{Colino:1999, Pelka:2001, Andres:2002, Singh:2019}.
 As the Co thickness is only 0.8~nm, the intermixing depth in thin RE/TM multilayers is expected to be in a similar order of magnitude as the individual layer thickness, leading to significant alloy-like regions~\cite{Kools:2022}.